FahadRahmanx/BSDSF23A024-OS-A02/REPORT.md

 Q10.
 To color an executable file, you need to check its permission bits.
 Explain which bits in the st_mode field you need to check to determine if a file is executable by the owner, group, or others.
 To identify if a file is executable, you check the execute permission bits in its st_mode field from the stat structure.
 Specifically, the bits S_IXUSR, S_IXGRP, and S_IXOTH represent execute permissions for the owner, group, and others, respectively.
 If any of these bits are set, it means the file is executable by that category of users

+Q11.
+In a recursive function, what is a "base case"?
+In the context of your recursive ls, what is the base case that stops the recursion from continuing forever?
+In a recursive function, the base case is the condition that stops further recursive calls, preventing infinite recursion.
+It defines the simplest scenario that can be solved directly without making another recursive call.
+In the context of a recursive ls command, the base case occurs when the function encounters a directory that contains no subdirectories (or when there are no more entries to process).
+At this point, the function simply lists the files in that directory and returns, stopping the recursion from continuing indefinitely

+Q12.
+Explain why it is essential to construct a full path (e.g., "parent_dir/subdir") before making a recursive call.
+What would happen if you simply called do_ls("subdir") from within the do_ls("parent_dir") function call?
+Constructing a full path such as "parent_dir/subdir" is essential in a recursive ls because it ensures the program accesses the correct directory within its parent.
+Without this, calling do_ls("subdir") would make the function look for "subdir" in the current working directory instead of inside "parent_dir", leading to errors, incorrect results, or infinite recursion if directory references become ambiguous